HomeBlogBilateral vs. Unilateral Occupational Hearing Loss: Clinical Patterns and Employer Implications

 Rapid bilateral progression without new noise exposureAutoimmune inner ear disease, ototoxicityMedical referral for systemic evaluation

-OSHA 29 CFR 1910.95 requires STS determination using the average of thresholds at 2, 3, and 4 kHz per ear, compared to the baseline audiogram.
+OSHA STS determination uses the average of thresholds at 2, 3, and 4 kHz per ear, compared to baseline.
 Each ear is evaluated independently.
-Unilateral STS that meets the threshold shift criterion (≥10 dB average, age-corrected) requires the standard follow-up protocol.
-Recordability under 29 CFR 1904.10 requires that hearing loss be work-related and meet the 25 dB above audiometric zero threshold at 2, 3, and 4 kHz average — evaluated per ear.
+Unilateral STS meeting the criterion requires the standard follow-up protocol.
+For OSHA 300 log recordability under 29 CFR 1904.10, hearing loss must be work-related.
 For unilateral cases with non-occupational etiology established by physician determination, recordability may be reduced or eliminated — but this requires documented medical evaluation and physician opinion.

 Workers’ compensation hearing loss claims are typically based on binaural hearing impairment calculations that weight both ears.
-For unilateral loss, the better ear is weighted heavily in most state formulas — reducing the scheduled disability award compared to equivalent bilateral loss.
-However, unilateral loss claims that cannot be attributed to occupational noise (because the pattern is inconsistent with NIHL) may be contested on causation grounds.
-Medical evaluation documentation creates the record that supports either direction of claim analysis — occupational or non-occupational.
+For unilateral loss, the better ear is weighted heavily in most state formulas, reducing the scheduled disability award compared to equivalent bilateral loss.
+Medical evaluation documentation creates the record that supports either direction of claim analysis.

-• Train audiometric examiners and program supervisors to recognize the classical NIHL pattern and flag deviations
+• Train program supervisors to recognize the classical NIHL pattern and flag deviations

 • Establish referral criteria: unilateral STS, marked asymmetry (>25 dB), sudden loss, vestibular symptoms, or pulsatile tinnitus trigger physician referral rather than standard re-test protocol